taddeimania/bookmark/README.md

 ~~Delete button for index view~~
   ~~scoped by user~~
-  guard against nil user
+  ~~guard against nil user~~

+  what does a non logged in user see, only public bookmarks?

-Ability for a user to set a bookmark as public/private
+~~Ability for a user to set a bookmark as public/private~~

 A list page showing all of the most recent bookmarks (like a feed)